You’ve just had your first-trimester 8 weeks ultrasound, and it’s BIG news! Fraternal twins!

 What are fraternal twins?

-You’ve heard the word term tossed around a lot in your life—but what does “fraternal twins” mean?
+You’ve heard the term tossed around a lot in your life—but what does “fraternal twins” mean?

 So that’s two different eggs.
 Two different sperm.
 Two different tiny zygotes.
 Two different amniotic sacs and placentas.

 See?
 Even as zygotes, they are trying so desperately to differentiate themselves (Spoiler alert: this is the first of many attempts at individuality.)

 Fraternal twins are but one type of twin.
 If you’d believe it, there are (possibly) three kinds.

-As mentioned, fraternal twins are dizygotic, meaning they are the product of two fertilized eggs.
-Paternal twins, on the other hand, are a little different.
+As mentioned, fraternal twins are dizygotic, meaning they are the product of two separate fertilized eggs.

 These are the totally identical type and may even share the same amniotic sac.
 They are (almost) inseparable.

 Learn more ➡️ Different Types of Twins: Monozygotic & Dizygotic

-Can fraternal twins be identical?
+Can fraternal twins actually be identical?

-In the sense that they are formed from the same fertilized egg and therefore have the exact same DNA, complicated.
+In the sense that they are formed from the same fertilized egg and therefore have the exact same DNA, not really.

-So.
-Basic differentiator between paternal and fraternal twins?
+So, the basic differentiator between paternal and fraternal twins?
 DNA.